Nobahle/digital-portfolio-work-readiness/interview-skills/Reflection.md

-**Situation:** I often presented our WIL project to the lecturer and team members.
+**Situation:** I often present our WIL project to the mentor and team members.

 **Task:** To answer questions clearly, justify our decisions, and present myself professionally.

-**Action:** I practiced answers using the STAR method and anticipated possible questions.
+**Action:** I practice answers using the STAR method and anticipate possible questions.

 **Result:** I improved my ability to respond confidently, structure my answers, and handle challenging questions professionally.